World trade forecasts slashed again amid US-China standoff

 Continue Reading Below

-The Geneva-based trade body expects an uptick in trade growth by volume to 3% next year.
-In September, the WTO had forecast 3.7% growth this year.

-It cited weaker economic growth and China's evolution from manufacturing toward consumption and services.
-The downgrade comes after the U.S. imposed tariffs on steel and aluminum imports and the U.S. and China imposed taxes on hundreds of billions of dollars-worth of trade.
+The downgrade — from 3.7% forecast issued in September — reflects how quickly the prospects for global business are fading as, among other things, the U.S. and China struggle to agree on how to lift tariffs on hundreds of billions of dollars-worth of trade.

-WTO Director-General Roberto Azevedo said Tuesday: "With trade tensions running high, no one should be surprised by this outlook."
+"With trade tensions running high, no one should be surprised by this outlook," WTO Director-General Roberto Azevedo said Tuesday.

+Beyond the trade war, the WTO has cited weaker economic growth in North America, Europe and Asia — largely as the effect of fiscal stimulus by the Trump administration wears off.
+It noted a "phase-out" of monetary stimulus in Europe and China's efforts to shift its economy away from its traditional reliance on manufacturing and investment toward services and consumption.

+In 2018, trade grew by just 3% — far below the WTO's forecast for 3.9%, which had itself been downgraded last year.
+And next year, the Geneva-based trade body expects only a small uptick in trade growth by volume next year, to 3%.